(Updated Dec. 16, 2025)

 “Cardenal denied the charges that he played only when he felt like it, that he played for himself rather than for the team and that he did not hustle in the outfield or on the bases.”
 The Sporting News reported.

-At a speaking engagement soon after, Cardinals player Joe Hague criticized Cardenal and Allen for not being “winning types,” The Sporting News reported.
+At a speaking engagement in Peoria on Oct.
+31, 1970, Cardinals player Joe Hague criticized Cardenal and Allen for not being “winning types,” The Sporting News reported.
+Hague said Cardenal was “just not the type who will help make us a team in every sense of the word,” the Post-Dispatch reported.

 Winning numbers